geomagpy/magpy/README.md

   - all required packages are included in the installer

 #### 1.1.3 Post-installation information
   - MagPy should have a sub-folder in the Start menu.
-Here you will find two items:
+Here you will find three items:

+        * command -> opens a DOS shell within the Python environment e.g. for updates
         * python  -> opens a python shell ready for MagPy
         * xmagpy  -> opens the MagPy graphical user interface

+#### 1.1.4 Update an existing MagPy installation on Windows
+  - right-click on subfolder "command" in the start menu
+  - select "run as administrator"
+  - issue the following command "pip install geomagpy" (you can also specify the version e.g. pip install geomagpy==0.x.x)

 ### 1.2 Linux/MacOs installation - Anaconda